The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Foundations of Separability

 We are ready to solve $\ML$-definability over $\TT^d$ in exponential time.
 Assume $\muML$-formula $\phi$ over signature $\sigma$.
-For every $n$, we know by Equivalence~\eqref{eq:non-sep vs n-bis} that $\phi$ is equivalent over $\TT^d$ to some $\psi\in\ML_\sigma^n$ iff $\phi,\neg\phi$ are not joint $\bis_\sigma^n$-consistent over $\TT^d$.
+For every $n$, we know by Equivalence~\eqref{eq:non-sep vs n-bis} that $\phi$ is equivalent over $\TT^d$ to some $\psi\in\ML_\sigma^n$ iff $\phi,\neg\phi$ are not jointly $\bis_\sigma^n$-consistent over $\TT^d$.
 By Lemma~\ref{lem:otto 2} this is equivalent to the lack of joint $\cong_\sigma^n$-consistency of $\phi,\neg\phi$ over $\TT^d$.
-By Theorem~\ref{thm:munpta} we can compute exponentially-sized automata $\A$, $\A'$ equivalent to $\phi$ and $\neg\phi$ over $\TT^d$.
+By Corollary~\ref{cor:muML to NPTA} we can compute exponentially-sized automata $\A$, $\A'$ in trash normal form, equivalent to $\phi$ and $\neg\phi$ over $\TT^d$.
 It follows that $\phi$ is not $\ML$-definable over $\TT^d$ iff $\A,\A'$ are joint $\cong_\sigma^n$-consistent over $\TT^d$ for every $n$.
 The last condition is decided using Proposition~\ref{prop:automata step}.
-The runtime of our algorithm is polynomial in $|\A|+|\A'|$, and thus exponential in $|\phi|$.
+The runtime of our algorithm is polynomial in $(|\Sigma|+|\Sigma'|)\times(|\A|+|\A'|)^d$, and thus exponential in $|\phi|$.
 This proves the part of Theorem~\ref{thm:otto main} about $\TT^d$.
 The remaining part concerning unrestricted models is a special case of Theorem~\ref{thm:separability unrestricted}, which we will prove in the following subsection.